search for something...

 The group reportedly took their name from Lou Reed's Satellite of Love, and during the little over two years they existed released only three albums a single and a final 5 track EP.
 Then they disappeared almost without trace.
 Until three months ago when Almeda shared all three albums to Youtube, of which "Sons of 1973" has created by far the biggest stir.
 Understandably so.
 From the opening Hammond organ swirl and throbbing bass of first track, "Best Friend" it's clear this is something very special.

-The deliciously uplifting vibe continues through second track,'Continuation of Summer', (according to Google Translate) and third track 'How Much I Love You, Baby', before slowing the tempo on 'Sunnyday Holiday' before veering into a late 60s folk rock vibe.
+The deliciously uplifting vibe continues through second track, titled in Japanese, but which Google Translate informs me means 'Continuation of Summer', and third track 'How Much I Love You, Baby', before slowing the tempo on 'Sunnyday Holiday' and then veering into a late 60s folk rock vibe.
 Their other two albums are both interesting too. but the first, 'Music', recorded as a six piece, is more pop oriented but with significant flashes of the jazzy soul that infuses its follow up, as well as a laid back, funky cover of Hendrix' Crosstown Traffic.

 Inexplicably for their third outing - Sons of 1997 (released in 1996) Satellite Lovers had all but given up on the jazzy groove for a mix of heavy indie, pop and rap.